Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Abstract

 \section{Abstract}

 \textbf{Induced magnetic order in a topological insulator (TI) can be realized either by depositing magnetic adatoms on the surface of a TI or engineering the interface with epitaxial thin film or stacked assembly of two-dimensional (2D) van der Waals (vdW) materials.
 Herein, we report the observation of spin-phonon coupling in the otherwise non-magnetic TI Bi$_\mathrm{2}$Te$_\mathrm{3}$, due to the proximity of FePS$_\mathrm{3}$ (an antiferromagnet (AFM), $T_\mathrm{N}$ $\sim$ 120 K), in a vdW heterostructure framework.
-Temperature-dependent Raman spectroscopic studies reveal deviation from the usual phonon anharmonicity at/below 60 K in the peak position (self-energy) and linewidth (lifetime) of the characteristic phonon modes of Bi$_{2}$Te$_{3}$ (106 cm$^{-1}$ and 138 cm$^{-1}$) in the stacked heterostructure.
-The Ginzburg-Landau (GL) formalism, where the respective phonon frequencies of Bi$_{2}$Te$_{3}$ couple to phonons of similar frequencies of FePS$_3$ in the AFM phase, has been adopted to understand the origin of the hybrid magneto-elastic modes.
+Temperature-dependent Raman spectroscopic studies reveal deviation from the usual phonon anharmonicity originated from spin-lattice coupling at the Bi$_{2}$Te$_{3}$/FePS$_{3}$ interface at/below 60 K in the peak position (self-energy) and linewidth (lifetime) of the characteristic phonon modes of Bi$_{2}$Te$_{3}$ (106 cm$^{-1}$ and 138 cm$^{-1}$) in the stacked heterostructure.
+The Ginzburg-Landau (GL) formalism, where the respective phonon frequencies of Bi$_{2}$Te$_{3}$ couple to phonons of similar frequencies of FePS$_{3}$ in the AFM phase, has been adopted to understand the origin of the hybrid magneto-elastic modes.
 At the same time, the reduction of characteristic $T_\mathrm{N}$ of FePS$_3$ from 120 K in isolated flakes to 65 K in the heterostructure, possibly due to the interfacial strain, which leads to smaller Fe-S-Fe bond angles as corroborated by computational studies using density functional theory (DFT).
-Besides, our data suggest a double softening of phonon modes of Bi$_\mathrm{2}$Te$_\mathrm{3}$ (at 30 K and 60 K), which in turn, demonstrates Raman scattering as a possible probe for delineating the magnetic ordering in bulk and surface of a hybrid topological insulator.}
+Besides, inserting hexagonal boron nitride within Bi$_{2}$Te$_{3}$/FePS$_{3}$ stacking regains the anharmonicity in Bi$_{2}$Te$_{3}$.
+Controlling interfacial spin-phonon coupling in stacked heterostructure can have potential application in surface code spin logic devices. }